pryv/data-types/README.md

 `npm run validate-schema <shema_path>`

-where `schema_path` is a full path to the data type json file to validate.
+where `schema_path` is a full path to the data type JSON file to validate.

 Furthermore, to validate data type values against generated `flat.json` file (or any file with the same structure), following script may be used: